troverman/conexus/wiki/Multidimensional Token Market.md

 | A, B 	|   	|   	|
 | C, D 	|   	|   	|

+## Algebraic Realtions
-the market space is
-	→ ratio of asset and amount of asset
+	The market space is depent on a ratio of asset exchange and amount of asset
-    (angle and length)

-(any other rules)

-we create our own algebra here.